TheDevConnor/NexaLang/README.md

 # Why am I making Nexa
 I am making Nexa because I want a language kind of like rust and multiple languages that I have used.
 You may ask why not use rust?
-Well I want a language that's less huge and that takes up a lot of space, one that doesn't take a long time to compile one of rust big problems, a language that gives you more control and you don't have to fight with the barrow checker, a language with simple syntax and little keywords Rust has 53 keywords has only 23 to you that may not bother you but personally that makes it bloated in my opinion.
+Well I want a language that's less huge and that takes up a lot of space, one that doesn't take a long time to compile one of rust big problems, a language that gives you more control and you don't have to fight with the barrow checker, a language with simple syntax and little keywords Rust has 53 keywords while Nexa has only 23.
+That may not bother you but personally that makes it a little bit bloated in my opinion and I am not really a fan of that.
 Agree to disagree.
 Also Nexa has syntax that I personally want in a language and syntax features from other languages that I really like.